-> Much like with lunch service, the dishes coming out of the Waterside kitchen were exquisite, and I was actually allowed to help plate one of their signature dishes: Grilled tender rabbit fillets, celeriac fondant, glazed chestnuts and Armagnac sauce.
+Much like with lunch service, the dishes coming out of the kitchen were exquisite and I was actually allowed to help plate one of their signature dishes: Grilled tender rabbit fillets, celeriac fondant, glazed chestnuts and Armagnac sauce.

-Marcus, a commis who had been promoted to the meat station, struggled with the amount of orders during my second dinner service there.
+A commis who had been promoted to the meat station was struggling with the amount of orders during my second dinner service there.
 He became bogged down and looked flustered and irritated.
 He was also refusing help and had started to blame other chefs for his mistakes.
 Alex – bad sous – had noticed this and was circling him like a vulture, waiting for his moment.

 Soon enough, the shouting started.
-Marcus hadn’t incurred his wrath for being slow, however, but rather his increasingly poor attitude.
-Fabrice soon waded into the fray, explaining to Marcus that he’d better pack his things if he didn’t immediately sort himself out mentally.
+The commis hadn’t incurred Alex’s wrath for being slow, however, but rather his increasingly poor attitude.
+Fabrice soon waded into the fray, explaining to the commis that he’d better pack his things if he didn’t immediately sort himself out mentally.

 He started accepting help, focused on one ticket at a time, and soon enough he was right back with the other chefs, finishing service with a flourish of oil and smoke.

-Fabrice, taking off his tall white hat, threw me a wink as Marcus thanked the rest of the brigade for their patience with him.
-I realised that both Fabrice and the volcanic Alex had saved Marcus from self-destruction by being so very stern with him from the get go.
+Fabrice, taking off his tall white hat, threw me a wink as the commis thanked the rest of the brigade for their patience with him.
+I realised that both Fabrice and the volcanic Alex had saved him from self-destruction by being so very stern with him from the get go.

 It’s a lesson I’ll always remember.
-I’ll certainly never rush a scraped potato again.
+And I’ll certainly never rush a scraped potato again.